OmniaEladawy/Dynamic-Landing-Page-FWD/README.md

 # Landing Page Project

-These project is JavaScript practice.
+This project is JavaScript practice.

 I added the sections dynamically via JavaScript.